nuchana/Nk-Readme-Generator/README.md

 ## Questions?

-If you utilize this app to generate a README for your project, please feel free to contact me with examples or any questions via the information below:
+Please feel free to contact me with examples or any questions via the information below:

 GitHub: [@nuchana](https://api.github.com/users/nuchana)